obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    Takes a screenshot of the specified source.

-   :param source: The source to take screenshot of.
+   :param source: The source to take screenshot of

 ---------------------------------------

 .. function:: obs_output_t *obs_frontend_get_virtualcam_output(void)

-   :return: A new reference to the current virtual camera output.
+   :return: A new reference to the current virtual camera output

 ---------------------------------------